Description of Taxa

 Fiber, metal, forest, wood, and earth, are excluded from the stone domain.
 Rubber didn’t exist during the time period of interest.

-Having isolated a separate “outdoor” material universe, the next step is to isolate the the component built of stone from the other components, for example the wood, earth, fiber, and metal described above.
+Having isolated a separate “outdoor” material culture, the next step is to isolate the the component built of stone from the other components, for example the wood, earth, fiber, and metal described above.
 To this component, I give the name “stone domain.”
 Specifically, it includes all groupings of stones, most commonly stone walls and stone piles, and individual stones that set apart from others, perhaps due to their size, shape, and position. most commonly they are carved stones, standing stones and glacial erratics.
 The stone domain specifically excludes ledge and bedrock outcrops, and undifferentiated stone within the soil.
 A domain is analogous to phylum in the traditional Linnaean taxomony.

 Descriptors (Informal), describing in sequence the: condition of preservation, order of stone placement, characteristic shape and size, source of the stones, and architectural structure.
-For example, the wall I see most often, just east of my house, is a heavily collapsed (condition), crudely stacked (order), slabby (shape), fieldstone (source), double wall (structure).
+For example, the wall I see most often, just east of my former house, is a heavily collapsed (condition), crudely stacked (order), slabby (shape), fieldstone (source), double wall (structure).

 There are four classes in the Stone Domain.